stephenjohnlimb/boot/src/main/microk8s/spring-boot/README.md

 This is a mechanism that enables small sets of property values to be made available as a file to an application in a known location.

-This will create a file `/config/check.properties` with contents:
+This will look like a file called `/config/check.properties` with contents:
 ```
 color.good=purple
 color.bad=yellow